bertrandchenal/tanker/README.md

 As you can see in the database definition, each table comes with an index.
 This index is required by design in Tanker, its main role is to allow Tanker to know what to do with each record when `View.write` is called.
-Thanks to the index we know if the record is already in the database (and in this case will generate an `UPDATE` statement) or if the record is new (and use an `INSERT` query).
+Thanks to the index, we know if the record is already in the database (and in this case will generate an `UPDATE` statement) or if the record is new (and use an `INSERT` query).